HOMELESS LIVES MATTER! (AUSTRALIA)

 Values: I CARE - Courage, Awareness, Respect and Equality

-Purpose: To deeply listen to the stories of homeless persons in order to raise awareness, respect, equality as homeless lives matter.
+Purpose: To deeply listen to the stories of homeless persons in order to raise awareness, respect, equality as all homeless lives matter.

 Homeless Lives Matter (Australia) is about making homeless lives visible and to deeply listen to hear their voices.
 When people are seen and heard this opens awareness, respect, equality and empathy for those living through the experience of homelessness.
 Homeless Lives matter will collect stories to learn more about those who are homeless and tell the emotional story of what life is like homeless and inspire those in this position to have their voices included in the solutions.
 In the words of Stephen Covey (7 Habits of Highly Effective People).